Bundesliga: Robert Lewandowski and Leroy Sane inspire another Bayern Munich comeback | DW | 03.01.2021

 "At the moment, we need an alarm call to get into the game," said Leroy Sané afterwards.

+Jonathan Burkardt had edged out Jerome Boateng to finish after half an hour and Alexander Hack's towering back post header had doubled the lead, but no two-goal lead is safe against this Bayern team.

 When the returning Joshua Kimmich nodded in Bayern's first, the tide had turned.
-Leroy Sané drove inside to crash in a left-footed drive, Niklas Süle's deflected effort gave Bayern the lead and then Robert Lewandowski extracted his pound of flesh, first from the penalty spot then the six yard box.
+Leroy Sané drove inside to crash in a left-footed drive, Niklas Süle's deflected effort gave Bayern the lead and then Robert Lewandowski extracted his pound of flesh, first from the penalty spot then inside the six-yard box.

-Though Hansi Flick's men seem to have mastered the comeback, the Bayern coach was not comfortable relying on the eleven men he sent out to do the job this time and Leon Goretzka and Niklas Süle were sent on for struggling duo Benjamin Pavard and Jerome Boateng at the interval.
+Though Hansi Flick's men seem to have mastered the comeback, the Bayern coach was not comfortable relying on the eleven men he sent out to do the job.
+Leon Goretzka and Niklas Süle were sent on for struggling duo Benjamin Pavard and Jerome Boateng at the interval.

 But it was the challenge, as well as the changes, which seemed to invigorate the Bavarians.
 Eight titles in a row can easily lead to complacency and, as with Borussia Dortmund, there's been a measure of it in Bayern's recent displays.
 The relentless schedule of 2020 has also played a part, with Flick often conceding his side have looked tired.

-"It's really difficult when you keep going a goal down," said Kimmich.
+"It's really difficult when you keep going a goal down," said Kimmich afterwards.
 "We have to win games more easily because winning them like this costs energy."